international-year-of-the-salmon/2022-IYS-Bongo/README.md

 🚢 Recommended citation for this record:

 Breckenridge, J., Galbraith, M., King, J., Pinchuk, A., Stark, C., & Pakhomov, E. (2023).
-Bongo Zooplankton Data from the R/V TINRO, NOAA Bell M. Shimada, F/V Northwest Explorer and R/V CCGS Sir John Franklin during the 2022 International Year of the Salmon Pan-Pacific Winter High Seas Expedition (1st ed.)
-[Data set].
+Bongo Zooplankton Data from the R/V TINRO, NOAA Bell M. Shimada, F/V Northwest Explorer and R/V CCGS Sir John Franklin during the 2022 International Year of the Salmon Pan-Pacific Winter High Seas Expedition (v1.1).
 North Pacific Anadromous Fish Commission. https://doi.org/10.21966/ymv6-8024

 🐟 The repository is structured as follows:
   * `original_data` contains processed data files that have been sent to the IYS Data Scientists that have not been formatted to the IYS Data Template.